The Gardens, Dubai

-The Gardens is a suburban neighbourhood in the Jebel Ali district of Dubai, United Arab Emirates.
+The Gardens is a suburban neighborhood in the Jebel Ali district of Dubai, United Arab Emirates.

 History

 The Gardens community is in the northeast part of the Jebel Ali Village area.
 The original Jebel Ali Village was constructed in 1977 to provide accommodation to construction contractors' staff.
 At this time, Sheikh Rashid bin Saeed Al Maktoum planned to develop Jebel Ali into an industrial area with its own airport (now Al Maktoum International Airport to the south), port (now the Port of Jebel Ali), and township (now Jebel Ali).
 The area was effectively a small British-style garden city and a project of Sir William Halcrow and Partners.

 In later development by Nakheel Properties, the first residents moved into properties in The Gardens during August 2001, with space for 10,000 residents in landscaped grounds.

+In late 2023, construction began on the refurbishing of many apartment buildings, to be rebranded as Gardens view apartments, with many residents given eviction notices.

 Location

 The location is served by The Gardens metro station, a Dubai Metro station on the Route 2020 branch of the Red Line for Expo 2020.